LetusDevops/LearnGo/day-1-introduction-to-golang/README.md

 ```

 ## Exercises
-- Modify the above program to print your name.
+- Write a Go program to print "Hello, World!".
+- Create a program that declares and initializes variables of different data types.
-- Experiment with different data types in Go.
+- Experiment with Go's `fmt` package to format and print output.

 Happy coding!